softAngel-beaUtiful/softAngel-beaUtiful/README.md

 ### 👋 Hi, I’m @softAngel-beaUtiful 👋

-- 👀 I have experience in mobile-ready WEB, BLOCKCHAIN, ML, DEEP LEARNING and AI.
+- 👀 I have experience in BLOCKCHAIN, Financial Engineering, Data Science, Full Stack and cross platform WEB,.
-- 🔭 I’m currently working on Wax and Solana.
+- 🔭 I’m currently working on Blockchain and Trading System.
 - 🌱 I pursue high IQ and integrity to be smart before coding itself.

 <!---